Pairadux/dotfiles/README.md

 ## NOTICE:

-**Feel free to take inspiration from my Dotfiles, but I am not liable if they do not work on your system as they do on mine.**
+**Feel free to take inspiration from my Dotfiles, but I am not liable if they do not work on your system as they do on mine.
+If you encounter any issues or have suggestions, feel free to open an issue or pull request!**

 [![Star History Chart](https://api.star-history.com/svg?repos=Pairadux/dotfiles&type=Date)](https://star-history.com/#Pairadux/dotfiles&Date)